PhysicalBit7/notes/docs/OOP/36_Decision_Trees.md

 ## Decision Trees

-A .term[decision tree] is a special form of tree with the following properties:
+A decision tree] is a special form of tree with the following properties:

 * Every node has either zero or two children.
   * i.e. they are strict binary trees.
-* Nodes represent a .term[decision], which is a _condition_ or _query_ on some value in a dataset of interest.
+* Nodes represent a decision], which is a _condition_ or _query_ on some value in a dataset of interest.
 The decision must evaluate to a Boolean result.
 * Edges represent the value of the result from the originating node: either _True_ or _False_.
   * (or "yes/no", or other binary synonym)
-* Leaf nodes contain a .term[result], which is the value selected by the sequence of decisions represented by the path followed from the root to arrive at the leaf.
+* Leaf nodes contain a result], which is the value selected by the sequence of decisions represented by the path followed from the root to arrive at the leaf.

 ---